prisma/prisma-examples/prisma-data-platform/pulse/email-with-resend/README.md

    npm run dev
    ```

-2. Add a new user record with a valid email to the `User` table in the database using Prisma Studio or any other database tool:
+2. Add a new record with a valid email to the `User` table in the database using Prisma Studio (or any other database tool):

    ```bash
    npm prisma studio